QuantEcon/lecture-source-py/source/rst/lake_model.rst

         return V, U

-The second piece of code repeated from :doc:`the McCall model lecture <mccall_model>` is used to complete the reservation wage
+The second piece of code is used to complete the reservation wage:

 .. code-block:: python3